Notify me

 It’s important to note that the application of the golden ratio in watch design may vary, and in some cases, watchmakers may draw inspiration from these principles without strictly adhering to mathematical ratios.
 The examples mentioned demonstrate how the golden ratio can be subtly integrated into watch aesthetics, contributing to the overall visual appeal of the timepieces.

-Colors play a significant role in watch design, contributing to the overall aesthetics and conveying subtle messages about the timepiece.
-The choice of colors can evoke emotions, enhance readability, and align with fashion trends.
-Here’s a look at the meanings associated with different colors commonly used in watch design:
+Colours play a significant role in watch design, contributing to the overall aesthetics and conveying subtle messages about the timepiece.
+The choice of colours can evoke emotions, enhance readability, and align with fashion trends.
+Here’s a look at the meanings associated with different colours commonly used in watch design:

-Black: Elegance and Sophistication: Black is a classic color often associated with formality, luxury, and sophistication as well as power.
+Black: Elegance and Sophistication: Black is a classic colour often associated with formality, luxury, and sophistication as well as power.
 Black watches are commonly chosen for formal occasions and high-end timepieces.

 White: Cleanliness and Simplicity: White symbolizes purity, simplicity, and cleanliness.
 White dials are often chosen for their legibility and understated elegance, making them suitable for both casual and dressy occasions.
 Here’s the Fortis 3S: